IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 <div id="chartContainer" style="height: 370px; width: 100%;"></div>
 <script src="https://canvasjs.com/assets/script/canvasjs.min.js"></script>

+The chart shows the number of media outlets that mediabiasfactcheck.com listed in each of the left-right bias categories and the factual distribution of the outlets.

+The data is skewed towards more centre-left sources and lists them as proportionally more factual than centre-right sources, but in isolation these data do not imply mediabiasfactcheck.com has any left-right bias.

 This data was collected on the 24th of April 2019 at around 12:00 GMT.